Delay (audio effect): Tape delay

 In the Echoplex EP-2, the play head position was fixed, while a combination record and erase head was mounted on a slide, thus the delay time of the echo was adjusted by changing the distance between the record and play heads.

-In the Roland Space Echo, all of the heads are fixed, but the speed of the tape could be adjusted, changing the delay time.
+The Space Echo uses a free-running tape transport system to reduce tape wear, noise, and wow and flutter, and made the units more reliable and easy to transport.
+It was more reliable and sturdy than previous tape echo devices, making it easy to travel and perform with.
+It has been used by musicians in genres such as reggae, dub, trip hop, post-punk and experimental rock.

-Thin magnetic tape was not entirely suited for continuous operation, however, so the tape loop had to be replaced from time to time to maintain the audio fidelity of the processed sounds.
+Thin magnetic tape was not entirely suited for continuous operation, however, so the tape loop has to be replaced from time to time to maintain the audio fidelity of the processed sounds.
 The Binson Echorec used a rotating magnetic drum or disc (not entirely unlike those used in modern hard-disk drives) as its storage medium.
 This provided an advantage over tape, as the durable drums were able to last for many years with little deterioration in the audio quality.
+In later years, tape delay effects remained popular for the way the tape compresses and distorts, "creating the impression that the echoes are receding rather than just getting quieter".

 Oil can

 An alternative echo system was the so-called oil-can delay method, which uses electrostatic rather than electromagnetic recording.

 Invented by Ray Lubow, the oil-can method uses a rotating disc of anodized aluminium coated with a suspension of carbon particles.
 An AC signal to a conductive neoprene wiper transfers the charge to the high impedance disc.
 As the particles pass by the wiper, they act as thousands of tiny capacitors, holding a small part of the charge.
 A second wiper reads this representation of the signal, and sends it to a voltage amplifier that mixes it with the original source.
 To protect the charge held by the particles and to lubricate the entire assembly, the disc runs inside a sealed can with enough of a special insulating oil to assure that an even coating is applied as it spins.

 The effect resembles an echo, but the whimsical nature of the storage medium causes variations in the sound that can be heard as a vibrato effect.
 Some early models featured control circuitry designed to feed the output of the read wiper to the write wiper, causing a reverberant effect as well.

 Many different companies marketed these devices under various names.
 Fender sold the Dimension IV, the Variable Delay, the Echo-Reverb I, II, and III, and included an oil can in their Special Effects box.
 Gibson sold the GA-4RE from 1965–67.
 Ray Lubow himself sold many different versions under the Tel-Ray/Morley brand, starting out in the early sixties with the Ad-n-echo, and eventually producing the Echo-ver-brato, the Electrostatic Delay Line, and many others into the eighties.